Torre Romana 2290 m

 - by foot on the path rising from the chair-lift station to Rifugio Scoiattoli m.
 2255

 - by car to Rifugio Cinque Torri m.
-2137; the route starts from Pocol on the road Cortina - Passo Falzarego
+2137; coming from Cortina d'Ampezzo take the road Cortina - Passo Falzarego, pass the locality of Pocol and after about 2 km turn to left on the road to Rifugio Scoiattoli

 Steep climb on dihedral, excellent rock, fine setting